Choosing the Right Tennis Coach

 2. Coaching Methods

-Does the coach teach the student so they are actually learning or are they always ‘telling’ the child what to do while they blankly nod their head?
+Does the coach teach the student so they are actually learning?
+Or is the coach always ‘telling’ the child what to do while they blankly nod their head?
 If a child doesn’t understand the ‘why’ of what they are learning, how are they able to problem solve on the court without the coach during matches?
 What is your coaches’ philosophy and their non-negotiables when teaching each student?
 Is the coach passionate about teaching tennis and all about the student’s individual needs or do they teach a one size fits all lesson?
 All Vamos coaches teach in a consistent way incorporating Australian & Spanish coaching techniques into each students game.
 Vamos coaches ask students lots of questions during each tennis lesson to ensure the child is learning, not just nodding along to what the coach is saying.

 3. Will the coach care about my child?

 The coach/player relationship is very important and could span over the period of a decade or more, so it is important to choose the right fit.
 The student has to feel comfortable, safe and able to communicate well with the coach.
-The role of a coach is not only to develop their tennis skills but also to increase self confidence of the player, help make the player more independent, be a teacher, trainer and motivator, apply appropriate discipline, become a confidant and role model.
+The role of a coach is not only to develop their tennis skills but also to increase self confidence of the player and help make the player more independent.
+They are a teacher, trainer and motivator, apply appropriate discipline, become a confidant and role model.